fleetdm/fleet/handbook/product.md

 The following highlights should be considered when deciding if we should leverage feature flags:

 - The feature flag must be disabled by default.
 - The feature flag will not be permanent.
-This means that the individual who is directly responsible (DRI) that a feature flag should be introduced is responsible for creating an issue to track the feature's progress towards removing the feature flag and including the feature in a stable release.
+This means that the Directly Responsible Individual (DRI) who decides a feature flag should be introduced is also responsible for creating an issue to track the feature's progress towards removing the feature flag and including the feature in a stable release.
 - The feature flag will not be advertised.
 For example, advertising in the documentation on fleetdm.com/docs, release notes, release blog posts, and Twitter.